Plain text diff

 Comparing text with inconsistent line endings

 Windows and Unix line endings can create extra noise.
-Normalize line endings when possible.
+Normalize on /tools/line-endings (LF / CRLF / CR) before re-running a diff on the same content.

 Ignoring whitespace-only changes